Top 10 Strategies to Reduce eCommerce Return Rates

 Graphic by illustrator, Petra Sitaru

-How do I reduce my return rate in 2023?
+How do I reduce my eCommerce return rate?

 The best thing to do to reduce the reverse logistics headache?
 Start at the source.